Usui Policies and Procedures

 An employee(s) who feels he/she is the victim of discrimination has a responsibility to report this fact to his/her supervisor or Human Resources (HR).
 UIC will undertake an investigation and attempt to resolve the situation.
 If the Company determines that unlawful discrimination has occurred, appropriate action will be taken to stop the current offense and to prevent any future similar offenses.
 UIC will not retaliate against an employee for filing a complaint and will not knowingly permit retaliation by management, employees or co-workers.

-Under the Immigration Reform and Control Act (IRCA) of 1986, UIC is required to verify the identity and right to employment of all new employees.
+Under the Immigration Reform and Control Act (IRCA) of 1986, UIC is required to verify the identity and authorization to work in the United States of all new employees.
 This law bans the employment of illegal immigrants and places sanctions upon employers who knowingly employ them.
 The completion of a Form I-9 is required within three (3) days of every new employee’s date of hire.
 Human Resources (HR) maintains the I-9 forms and can provide information as to which specific documents can be used to satisfy the requirements of the law.